davidmfoley/isolate-react/docusaurus/docs/Testing Components/01-anatomy-of-a-test.md

 }
 ```

-We can test this by:
+Our plan is to:
-1. Isolating the component using `isolateComponent`
+1. Isolate the component using `isolateComponent`
-2. Looking at the content rendered by the isolated component to see that it is 0.
+2. Look at the content rendered by the isolated component to see that it is 0.
-3. Simulating clicks on the button
+3. Simulate clicks on the button
-4. Checking the content again, as in step 2.
+4. Check the content to see that it is updated.

-Here's how that would look, using jest as the test runner:
+Here's how that looks, using jest as the test runner:

 ```javascript
 import { isolateComponent } from 'isolate-react'